 What is elderlaw?

 Your lifestyle, ambitions, and worries all change with age -- and so can your legal needs.
 Older people who have never hired an attorney in their lives may suddenly find themselves thumbing through the phone book when it's time to plan their estates, fight for Medicare benefits, arrange for long-term health care, or write a will.
-Fortunately, a growing number of attorneys across the country are focusing on the special legal needs of seniors, creating a new field called "elderlaw."
+Fortunately, a growing number of attorneys across the country are focusing on the special legal needs of seniors, a field called "elderlaw."

 Do I need an elderlaw specialist?